bharath-srinivas/aws-recon/README.md

 To uninstall the tool if you've installed it by following the steps in Installing as debian package, run the following command
 ```
-sudo apt-get remove aws-actions
+sudo apt-get remove aws-tool
 ```
 This will completely remove all the files installed during the setup process.

 If you've installed it by following the steps in Installing from the source, perform the following command
 ```
-sudo pip uninstall aws-actions
+sudo pip uninstall aws-tool
 ```
-**Note: If you've installed it from the source, you've to uninstall the dependencies installed along with aws-actions installation manually as the uninstallation will be incomplete.
+**Note: If you've installed it from the source, you've to uninstall the dependencies installed along with aws-tool installation manually as the uninstallation will be incomplete.
 You can find these files using `pip freeze` command.**